-Use this chart to determine which chapters of the design guidelines apply to a proposed improvement project.
-Some projects will include work in more than one track, in this case a combination of chapters will apply.
+Use this chart to determine which chapters of the design standards apply to a proposed improvement project.
+Some projects will include work in more than one track; in this case a combination of chapters will apply.

-TYPE OF SECTION TO USE: SECTION TO USE: Introduction I. Using the Design Standards II.
+TYPE OF SECTION TO USE.
+Introduction I. Using the Design Standards II.
 Planning a Preservation Project III.
 Design Standards for the Treatment of Historic Resources IV.
 Design Standards for All Properties V. Design Standards for New Construction VI.
-Design Standards for Signs tion Rehabilitate a contributing property ~ ~ ~ ~ ~ (1) (1) Preservation Track Restore a non- contributing property ~ ~ ~ ~ ~ (I) (1) в Improve a non- contributing property ~ ~ ~ ~ (I) New Buildir Track Construct a new building ~ ~ ~ ~ (I) Signs ~ ~ (I) (I) (I) ~ ck le Site Work ~ ~ (I) (I) (I) ~ Other Track Miscellaneous ~ ~ V
+Design Standards for Signs tion Rehabilitate a contributing property ~ ~ ~ ~ ~ (I) (1) Preservation Track Restore a noncontributing property ~ ~ ~ ~ ~ (1) (1) 6 Improve a noncontributing property ~ ~ ~ ~ (1) New Buildir Track Construct a new building ~ ~ ~ V (I) Signs ~ ~ (I) (I) (1) ~ Jer Sck Site Work ~ ~ (I) (I) (I) ~ Other Track Miscellaneous ~ ~ ~

-(I) Guidelines may apply to some projects in this category.
+(1) Standards may apply to some projects in this category.